 But I had always wanted to snorkel in a tropical destination and see more colorful creatures, along with coral and prettier sea vegetation than the milfoil and tangles of lily pad stems I was used to.

-On a recent Caribbean cruise, we had the chance to snorkel from our tour boat which anchored near a coral reef.
+On a Caribbean cruise in 2018, we had the chance to snorkel from our tour boat which anchored near a coral reef.
 The guides opened up a large trunk full of jumbled snorkel gear, and our group just picked our gear from the pile.
 I swished my mask and snorkel in the saltwater, but who knows what nasties remained.